-The new server hosts a comprehensive set of current and historical financial and economic databases.
+The Research Grid hosts a comprehensive set of current and historical financial and economic databases.
 The server offers COMPUSTAT and CRSP which cover 30,000 companies and include security prices and trading volume, income, and balance sheet items.
 It includes I/B/E/S' analyst projections for earnings and sales.
 It provides stock market indices, bond prices and interest rates, mutual fund and stock ownership information, options data, and a wide array of macroeconomic time series.
 It also offers international data, and marketing and industry reports.
 The following is a quick reference chart to the most commonly used data.